PreMiD/Presences/.github/CONTRIBUTING.md

 19. Always make sure the version number follows [semantic versioning standards](https://semver.org), which translates to the following scheme :
     `<NEW-FEATURE>.<HUGE-BUGFIX>.<SMALL-BUGFIX-OR-METADATA-CHANGES>`.
     anything else like `1.0.0.1`, `1.0`, `1`, `1.0.0-BETA` or changing `1.0.0` to `2.0.0` on a bug fix/small change is **NOT** permitted.
-20. Low-quality Presences (or ones with one context) are **NOT** be allowed (e.g., only showing the logo and some text but never changing again).
+20. Low-quality Presences (or ones with one context) are **NOT** allowed (e.g., only showing the logo and some text but never changing again).
 21. **NEVER** use custom functions when [native variants are available](https://docs.premid.app/dev/presence#files-explained); this makes sure fixes on the extension level also apply to your Presences, you're free to use whatever you need if you do not find them listed in the docs.
 22. It is **NOT** recommended to use comments on Javascript Presences unless necessary (TypeScript ones or their compiled files are fine), as it reduces code readability and increases file sizes.
 23. Declare the Presence const **BEFORE** everything to avoid such rare issues that may occur; this is not a requirement by design so it could be removed in the future.